Jim's Training Methodology

 Precision Drills That Fortify Instinctive Shooting Skills

-I currently instruct on Mondays and Tuesdays at Shoot Straight in West Palm Beach.
+I instruct most days at Shoot Straight in West Palm Beach.
 My training for basic safety and firearms marksmanship/weapons handling takes about 2-hours to complete, 1-hour in the classroom and 1-hour on the range.

 Together we will spend approximately 1-full hour in the classroom going over safety procedures, which I am a stickler about.
 Next, I will show you how to stand in the modified isosceles shooting stance.
 We will then cover how to properly hold the gun, how to use the sights very precisely, and how to pull the trigger perfectly, doing all of these things at the same time.
 We will go into the range and shoot for approximately 1-hour, shooting 50-rounds, using your firearm(s) or mine.
 If you need help selecting a firearm, I will help you.